 The last three decades have been marked by steady advances in alleviating poverty and improving the quality of life.
-Viet Nam is home to 95.5 million people, 65% of whom reside in rural areas.19 Urbanization is slowly redefining the demographics of the country and outlining several emerging trends.
+Viet Nam is home to 95.5 million people, 65% of whom reside in rural areas.
+19 Urbanization is slowly redefining the demographics of the country and outlining several emerging trends.
 As of 2016, only 2.3% of the total population was living below the international poverty line (US\$1.90 per day).20 However, the national poverty lines of US\$31/month for rural areas and US\$40/month for urban areas is more revealing.
 A total of 7.5% of rural residents live in poverty, compared to just 2% of urban residents.
 Ethnic minorities in the mountainous northern region and central highlands make up an outsized portion of the rural poor.21 Household income is also divided, with non-farm and urban laborers earning higher average incomes than agricultural producers.22

-Over 99% of Vietnamese in both rural and urban areas have access to electricity, and over 97% of youth are literate.23 While water resources are abundant, access to quality and well-managed water remains an issue, particularly in rural areas.24 According to the Human Development Index, Viet Nam ranked 116 out of 189 in 2017 with a composite value of 0.69, placing it in the middle of the developmental index.25 Significant accomplishments have been achieved since 1990.
-Most notably, life expectancy has increased by 6 years, average years of schooling has increased by 4 years, and the Gender Development Index value per capita has increased by more than 324%.26
+Over 99% of Vietnamese have access to electricity in both rural and urban areas, and over 97% of the country's youth are literate.23 While water resources are abundant, access to quality and well-managed water remains an issue, particularly in rural areas.24 According to the Human Development Index, Viet Nam ranked 116 out of 189 in 2017 with a composite value of 0.69, placing it in the middle of the developmental index.25 Significant accomplishments have been achieved since 1990, most notably in terms of life expectancy, which increased by 6 years, expected years in school, which increased by 4, and the Gender Development Index value per capita, which increased over 324%.26